The Univalence Principle: Graphs and Petri nets

 \begin{example}[Other kinds of Petri nets] In a pre-net, the sets $T_{2,1}(x,y;z)$ and $T_{2,1}(y,x;z)$ are unrelated; but in a \emph{symmetric} monoidal category the hom-sets $\hom(x\otimes y,z)$ and $\hom(y\otimes x,z)$ are isomorphic.
 A \emph{Petri net} is a refinement of a pre-net that incorporates some kind of ``symmetry'' like this (though historically they are the earlier notion).
 There are many different inequivalent notions of ``Petri net'', not all of which are amenable to formalization in our framework.
 But from our present perspective, one natural approach to add symmetry to \cref{eg:pre-net} is to replace the indexing set $\Nat$ by the 1-type $\FinSet$, noting that $\Nat$ is both the 0-truncation of $\FinSet$ and the type of \emph{ordered} finite sets.

-That is, whereas in \cref{eg:pre-net} the type of rank-1 sorts is $\Nat\times\Nat$, we now take the type of rank-1 sorts to be $\FinSet\times\FinSet$.
-Thus, as in \cref{eg:species}, we consider here a diagram signature in which the types $\L(n)$ are not all sets, which we can attempt to draw as follows:
+That is, whereas in \cref{eg:pre-net} the exotypes of rank-1 and rank-2 sorts are both $\Nat\times\Nat$ (or $\exo{\Nat}\times\exo{\Nat}$), we now take these exotypes to be $\FinSet\times\FinSet$.
+Thus, as in \cref{eg:species,eg:unbiased-sym-monoidal,eg:fat-sym-multicats}, we consider here a diagram signature in which the types $\L(n)$ are not all sets, which we can attempt to draw as follows:

 In a univalent structure for this signature, the equality sorts $E_{[m],[n]}$ are pointwise propositions, and the sorts of edges $T_{[m],[n]}$ are pointwise sets with equality given by $E_{[m],[n]}$.
-The indiscernibilities behave just as in \Cref{eg:pre-net}.
+The indiscernibilities behave just as in \cref{eg:pre-net}.

 The structures for this signature are closely related to the \emph{whole-grain Petri nets} of Kock \cite[Section~2.1]{kock_petri}, which are diagrams of sets

 in which the functions $I\to T$ and $O\to T$ have finite fibers.
 Thus these functions are jointly classified by a map $T \to \FinSet\times\FinSet$, which we can replace by a type family $T : \FinSet\times\FinSet \to \U$.
 If we also encode the remaining functions $I\to S$ and $O\to S$ by a further dependency of $T$ on some power of $S$, we obtain exactly a structure for the above signature.